Biographies Characteristics Analysis

 (Denmark - goodbye)

-8. What Russian river flows in London?
+8. Which Russian river flows in London?

 (Don - London, but seriously, the Thames)